hdfiresky/Tutorials/backend_setup_guide.md

     ```
     (Note: Some older versions of Docker Compose might use `docker-compose` with a hyphen).

-Your secure backend API will now be running and accessible at `http://localhost:8000`.
+Your secure and resilient backend API will now be running and accessible at `http://localhost:8000`.

 ## Step 8: Frontend Integration